bharathajjarapu/LearnChain/README.md

 # Introduction to Blockchain Technology

+## Lets Break Down Some Blockchain Buzzwords

+### Decentralization
+Decentralization refers to distributing functions across multiple units, forming an interconnected system without a single entity holding complete authority.
+This architecture distributes workloads both hardware and software among various workstations.

+### Peer-to-Peer (P2P)
+A decentralized network architecture where participants (peers) interact directly without a central authority, enhancing resilience and efficiency.

+### Hash Function
+A mathematical algorithm that transforms input data into a fixed-size string of characters, serving as a digital fingerprint for data integrity.

+### Proof of Work
+For adding block into the chain, proof of work is needed. miner need to solve tough math calculation to mine the block and this needs huge energy and time consumption.
+After this also, miners verifies that block is not compromised.
+That’s why it becomes futile for hackers to try breaching the blockchain.

+### Proof of Stake (PoS)
+A consensus algorithm that allows participants to validate transactions based on the number of coins they hold, promoting energy efficiency compared to traditional mining.

 ## What is Blockchain ?

 Blockchain is a distributed, immutable digital ledger that records transactions across a network of computers.
 Think of it as a chain of blocks, where each block contains a list of transactions and is cryptographically linked to the previous block, creating an unbreakable chain of information.